A BRIEF HISTORY OF SUNDERLAND, ENGLAND

 SUNDERLAND IN THE 21st CENTURY

 In 2002 the Tyne and Wear Metro was extended to Sunderland.
-Then in the early years of the 21st century the Sunniside area was regenerated and in 2008 Sunderland Aquatic Centre opened.
-Today the population of Sunderland is 275,000.
+Then in the early years of the 21st century, the Sunniside area was regenerated and in 2008 Sunderland Aquatic Centre opened.
+In 2020 the population of Sunderland was 277,000.

 A timeline of Sunderland